 We live in a world that has no walls.
 Where market conversations start and end with relationships built on trust.

 Who’s gonna do it?
-You?
 You, Mr. Executive?

 We social media advocates have greater responsibility than most companies can possibly fathom.
-They weep for Kenneth Cole, and curse the TrustAgents.
+There’s an internet filled with PR crisises caused by social media gaffes.
+They weep for Kenneth Cole and curse the Trust Agents.

-They don’t want the truth because in deep down places they don’t talk about social media at parties, they want us to build walls, but they need us to tear them down.
+They don’t want the truth because in deep down places they don’t talk about social media at parties.
+We don’t need walls, we need to tear down the silos.
 We use words like trust, authenticity and relationships.
-We use these words as the backbone of a life spent defending something: their reputation.
-They use them as a punch-line.
+We use these words as the backbone of a life spent defending something: the corporate reputation.
+They use them as a punchline.

 We have neither the time nor the inclination to explain ourselves to someone who rises and sleeps under the blanket of engagement that we provide, and then questions the manner in which we provide it.

 Haha!
 Thanks Krista.
 It's one of my favorite movies and Jack does a great job in it - the bad guy you love.
 As far as social media, indeed, sadly, it seems sometimes we are stuck between people who are yet to adopt it and those that would deny it.
 I really believe social media, including the larger online space, are changing how we market, perhaps even the definition of marketing.
 Glad you liked the post!